-There’s nothing quote like a cure for a deadly disease to stir the underwriting pot.
-When Harvoni showed up and put a stop to Hepatits C (for those who could afford it), underwriters had to scramble .
+It used to be that getting life insurance with Hepatitis C was difficult.
+But, there’s nothing quite like a cure for a deadly disease to stir up the life insurance underwriting pot.
+When Harvoni showed up and put a stop to Hepatitis C (for those who could afford it), underwriters had to scramble.
 They had been underwriting Hep C for a long time and were used to seeing drugs that could control symptoms.
-Some of those drugs added a whole new layer to the underwriting as they were occasionally as dangerous as the disease itself, but they had never run into a drug that just flat cured Hep C and did it in short order, a pill a day for 12 weeks.
+Some of those drugs added a whole new layer to the underwriting as they were occasionally as dangerous as the disease itself, but they had never run into a drug that just flat cured Hep C and did it in short order- a pill a day for 12 weeks.

 Sooo, problem cured should mean approvals for life insurance at the best rates, right?
 Sooo, maybe!
-There is no doubt that being Hep C free, cured and not just in remission, gives you a much better shot than you used to have but there is one other, no make that two other factors that the underwriter needs to consider.
-The first one is very straight up.
-You can’t have contracted Hep C from IV drug use and you can’t be HIV positive (Yes I know that was 2).
+There is no doubt that being Hep C free, cured and not just in remission, gives you a much better shot than you used to obtaining life insurance with Hepatitis C. But, there are two other factors that the underwriter needs to consider.
+The first one is very straight up- you can’t have contracted Hep C from IV drug use and you can’t be HIV positive (Yes I know that was 2).

-Bottom line.
 Harvoni and its’ earlier counterparts like Sovaldi and Olysio have been changing and saving lives and life insurance underwriters are embracing that.
-If you have questions or would like me to shop your life insurance needs, call or email me directly.
+If you have questions or would like me to shop your life insurance with Hepatitis C (or anything else), call or email me directly.
 My name is Ed Hinerman.
 Let’s talk.